Questions about food supplements

 The labelling of a food supplement shall also indicate the nutrients that characterise the product, the portion of the product recommended for daily consumption and the following warning notices:

-More information about labelling is provided in the Food Supplement Guide and in the Labelling Guide.
+More information about labelling is provided in the Food Supplement Guide.

-- Operators who sell food supplements shall submit a food establishment notification on the facility in which food supplements are handled, stored or sold.
-The notification is submitted to the municipal food control authorities.
-The food establishment notification is also required on online stores selling food supplement, even if the operator has no actual physical facilities.
-The notification then pertains to a virtual establishment.
+- Operators who sell food supplements must submit a notification of their food business to the municipal food control authority.
+The notification is also required on online stores selling food supplement, even if the operator has no actual physical facilities.
+In this case, it is a distance selling in a so-called virtual establishment.

-The operator shall have an in-house control plan in place, indicating that the operator is aware of the risk factors related to foods.
+The operator shall have an own-check in place, which allows the operator to control the risk factors related to foods.

 The operator selling a food supplement should also verify from the operator who has produced or imported the product or had it produced that a food supplement notification on the marketed products has been submitted to Finnish Food Authority.

-– Finnish Food Authority's web site provides an abundance of information on e.g. food establishment approval, the notification procedure for food supplements as well as labelling.
+– Finnish Food Authority's web site provides an abundance of information on e.g. food business registration, the notification procedure for food supplements as well as labelling.

-The food control authorities (health inspector) in each municipality advise food sector operators and consumers.
+The food control authorities (health inspector) in each municipality advise food business operators and consumers.
 Companies providing consulting services related to food supplement notifications and labelling can be contacted, if necessary.

 – Yes.
 Finnish Food Authority considers the obligation to submit a notification fulfilled when the notification has been successfully submitted via the electronic service, or when a notification filed without using the service, complete with all the required information and enclosures, is received at Finnish Food Authority.